ymcgillicuddy/HR-Analytics/README.md

 # HR Analytics README

 ## Overview
 This project takes an HR analytics dataset from Kaggle and seeks to predict attrition amongst high-performing employees.
-The following steps are undertaken.
+The following steps are undertaken in the Jupyter Notebook:

-- explores/cleanses the data
-- preps the data for a machine learning pipelines
+- exploring/cleansing the data
-- uses OneHotEncoder to facilitate including categorical data in a Histogram-Based Gradient Boosting Estimator
+- prepping multiple pipelines against a Histogram-Based Gradient Boosting Estimator - utilises OneHotEncoder and OrdinalEncoder from scikit-learn to test effectiveness across different approaches to using categorical data.

 ## Components
 - HR_Analytics csv data file